lintang-b-s/navigatorX/README.md

 4. CGO_ENABLED=1  go build -o ./bin/navigatorx-preprocessing ./cmd/preprocessing
 5. ./bin/navigatorx-preprocessing
-Note: to replace the openstreetmap file, see the instructions below (Minimum RAM 2.0 GB for the above openstreetmap data)
+Note: to replace the openstreetmap file, see the instructions below (Minimum RAM 2.0 GB for the  openstreetmap data above)
 5.  wait for preprocessing contraction hierarchies to complete (about 3 minutes)
 Note: if error "resource temporary unavailable" -> just delete navigatorXDB directory and restart the steps above
 ```